Logos of SAMH. Scottish Action for Mental Health and Sam's Fife. mental health peer support.

 To be informed through literature that fear is a natural human response, rooted in humankind's historic flight or fight system offers little comfort in this modern world for myself.
 Indeed, it could be suggested that fear is often overlooked by even the most diligent professional or supporter.
 I would suggest that there was an unsaid understanding that I was living a fearful life at times however it was more likely to be named anxiety.

+Infographic.
+Text states.
 The difference between anxiety and fear?
 Fear could be described as a response to a threat of harm, whereas anxiety could be described as the worrying aspect of what could happen.
-For myself fear is getting ready for something that is in front of me or I am aware is going to happen, while anxiety is the rollercoaster that never appears to let oneself of.
+For myself fear is getting ready for something that is in front of me or I am aware is going to happen, while anxiety is the rollercoaster that never appears to let oneself off.
 Constantly fuelled by my creative imagination of all the possible outcomes that could arise.

 Now, in sharing my understanding of fear and anxiety I am aware it may not resonate with everyone that reads this article however please be mindful it is based on my own understanding.
 I have intentionally sat with the discomfort that writing about fear has for myself and indeed the fear that I write something that doesn’t quite make sense to people reading this…or is this an anxiety!